huginn/huginn/README.md

 ## What is Huginn?

 Huginn is a system for building agents that perform automated tasks for you online.
 They can read the web, watch for events, and take actions on your behalf.
+Huginn's Agents create and consume events.
+It's a tool that makes it easy to monitor data sources and have actions take place when certain events occur.

 ![the origin of the name](doc/imgs/the-name.png)